 Tensions over the mine have risen in recent weeks since the project developer has continued digging at the site and dumping waste soil on the confiscated land despite a request to suspend work and enter negotiations.

-Villagers charge that the mine developers have illegally confiscated more than 8,000 acres (3,237 hectares) of farmland from 26 villages in Sarlingyi since 2011.
+Villagers charge that the mine developers have illegally confiscated more than 8,000 acres (3,237 hectares) of farmland from 26 villages in Salingyi since 2011.

 The mine is being developed by Wan Bao Co., a subsidiary of state-owned Chinese arms manufacturer North China Industries Corp.
 (Norinco), and Burma’s army-owned Union of Myanmar Economic Holding.

 Villagers have been protesting near Wan Bao's offices since August to demand adequate compensation, the return of confiscated lands, a stop to forced relocations, the reopening of locked monasteries, and an end to the dumping of waste on their fields.

 Reported by Ingjin Naing and Thuzar for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Rachel Vandenbrink.